MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 ## Limitations and known issues

-At the current state of the feature, there are a few limitations to be aware of.
+Currently the feature has a few limitations to be aware of.

-- This feature is not supported for embed scenarios, including publish to web.
+- This feature isn't supported for embed scenarios, including publish to web.
 - User explorations don't automatically persist.
-They need to save their view as a personal bookmark to capture their changes.
+Users need to save their view as a personal bookmark to capture their changes.
-- Users can't make change visuals while in the Power BI mobile apps.
+- Users can't change visuals while in the Power BI mobile apps.
 However, any visual changes they save in a personal bookmark while in the Power BI service are respected in the mobile apps.

 There are some known issues that we're in the process of addressing:

-- Adding hierarchy is not supported; users will need to add the individual child items.
+- Adding hierarchy isn't supported; users will need to add the individual child items.
 - Users can't change a date hierarchy to a date and vice-versa.
 - With Personal bookmarks, users might get results that are slightly different based on the sequence they select.
 This is due to the fact that we don't capture the full state of the report just the modifications made; the workaround is to hit reset to default and then selecting the bookmark you want to view.